Salary £15,400 per annum (£22,000 pro rata)

-Interviews will be held on Monday 23rd July 2018 at Athletics House, Mary Peters Track, Belfast.
+Interviews will be held on Friday 2nd August 2019 at Athletics House, Mary Peters Track, Belfast

 In response to the ever increasing number of road races Athletics Northern Ireland wishes to extend its list of Certified Course Measurers.